lohithgn/Kendo-UI-Web-Sushi/README.md

 ## Showcased features

-Here is a list of the features that are showcased in the Friends sample app:
+Here is a list of the features that are showcased in the WebSushi sample app:

 - [Router](http://docs.telerik.com/kendo-ui/getting-started/framework/spa/router)
 - [View](http://docs.telerik.com/kendo-ui/getting-started/framework/spa/view)